NicolasSiver/nodebb-widget-ns-stats/README.md

 ## TODO

-- Feature: persist today visitors to the database
+- Persist today visitors to the database
+- Add real-time updates